fortrabbit/docs/14.tips/staging-environments.md

 ---
-reviewed:  2023-08-03 14:09:00
+reviewed: 2024-06-27 21:35:21
-title:     Multi stage life cycles
+title: Staging environments
-naviTitle: Multi-staging
+naviTitle: Staging environments
 navigation.excerpt: development, staging, production setups
 lead: About development/production environment setups and how they can be used on fortrabbit.
 ---

 ## Goal